deckhouse/deckhouse/ee/fe/modules/500-openvpn/docs/CONFIGURATION.md

     * `sourceRanges` — a list of CIDRs that are allowed to connect to the load balancer;
         * Format — an array of strings;
         * The cloud provider may not support this option or ignore it;
+* `hostPort` — port to connect to the openvpn server, which will be available on the node where it is scheduled;
+  * The parameter is available when selecting inlet `HostPort`;
+  * The default value is `5416`;
 * `externalIP` — the IP address of a cluster node to connect OpenVPN clients;
   * It is only required if the `ExternalIP` inlet is used;
 * `externalPort` — the port to expose on the `externalIP` or load balancer;